Know the pros and cons of concealed vs open carry here, so you know your rights, limits, and options.

 Yet which one is the best?
 It's hard to say, and ultimately it's up to the individual gun owner.

 So here are some things to keep in mind when deciding whether to carry concealed or open.

 Pros and Cons of Open Carry

 There are 31 states in the list of open carry states around the country.
-While it is perfectly legal to open carry in many states and jurisdiction around the U.S., you still have to take into account your environment.
+While it is perfectly legal to open carry in many states and jurisdictions around the U.S., you still have to take into account your environment.

-With today’s debate on the gun laws, people choose to avoid open carry which could trigger reactions from anti-gun advocates.
+With today's debate on gun laws, people choose to avoid open carry which could trigger reactions from anti-gun advocates.